chris-townsend/where-next/TESTING.md

 *[As a User, I want to be able to see a list of members in a group so that I can get to know other people and connect with them](https://github.com/chris-townsend/where-next/issues/41)*

 - Group members are displayed with their avatars using the Avatar.js component.
 While the implementation is not ideal, as the original plan was to use the Profile component, the Avatar component allows for easy display of members.
-Future improvements include adding the ability for users to click on a member's avatar to be taken to their profile page, and adding the ability to follow/unfollow members directly from the group detail page.
+Future improvements include adding the ability for users to click on a member's avatar to be taken to their profile page and adding the ability to follow/unfollow members directly from the group detail page.

 ![Group detail page](src/docs/testing/user-testing/group-detail-page.webp)